Modern Slavery

 We have policies in place that underpin our commitment to ensure that there is no modern slavery or human trafficking in any part of our business or, to the best of our knowledge, in any part of our supply chain.

 Our Modern Slavery Policy reflects our commitment to acting ethically and with integrity in all our business relationships and to implementing and enforcing effective systems and controls to ensure slavery and human trafficking is not taking place anywhere in our supply chains.
-We also have a Human Rights Policy and a Whistleblowing Policy in place.
-We review our policies at least annually.
+We also have policies on Human Rights, Whistleblowing and Anti-Bribery; and a statement on Equality, Diversity and Inclusion.
+We review our policies and statements at least annually.

-In the near future, we intend to introduce and maintain additional documents, including a Code of Ethics and Conduct, a Responsible Sourcing Policy, a Supplier Management Policy and a Supplier Code of Conduct, as part of our broader ESG programme.
+Our next steps include the introduction of additional documents, including a Code of Conduct, a Responsible Sourcing Policy, a Supplier Management Policy and a Supplier Code of Conduct, as part of our broader ESG programme.
 These documents will formalise and enhance our zero-tolerance approach to modern slavery and human trafficking.

 We are committed to ensuring that our suppliers share our commitments and standards on modern slavery.
 As such, we do not work with suppliers who we know to be or have been involved in modern slavery or human trafficking.

-Where possible as part of our contracting processes, we include specific prohibitions against any form of modern slavery or human trafficking, and we expect that our suppliers will hold their own suppliers to the same high standards.
+Where possible, as part of our contracting processes, we include specific prohibitions against any form of modern slavery or human trafficking, and we expect our suppliers to hold their own suppliers to the same high standards.

-As noted above, we intend to create a Responsible Sourcing Policy, a Supplier Management Policy and a Supplier Code of Conduct in the future, to formalise our commitments and expectations with respect to our suppliers.
+As noted above, we intend to create a Responsible Sourcing Policy, a Supplier Management Policy and a Supplier Code of Conduct, to formalise our commitments and expectations with respect to our suppliers.

-To ensure a high level of understanding of the risks of modern slavery and human trafficking in our supply chains and our business, we provide training to our people.
-In the future, we will ensure that individuals who have supplier management responsibilities receive specific training in respect of modern slavery and human trafficking risks.
+To ensure a high level of understanding of the risks of modern slavery and human trafficking in our supply chains and our business, we provide relevant compliance awareness training to our people.
+In the future, we will ensure that individuals who have supplier approval and/or supplier management responsibilities receive specific training in respect of modern slavery and human trafficking risks.

 Whilst we do not consider that any of our activities are at high risk of slavery or human trafficking, we firmly believe in the importance of embedding and evolving our practices and our approach to dealing with modern slavery and human rights.
 Gresham’s key performance indicators in respect of modern slavery compliance are currently based on:

-• Training and awareness for our people who are in key decision-making roles or who have supplier management responsibilities;
+• Training and awareness for our people who are in key decision-making roles and/or who have supplier management responsibilities;

 • Developing and maintaining a robust supplier management system, whereby: